 Transitions in Caregiving

-- Transitions in Caregiving was a grant project that changed how caregiver services were provided.
-This was a national award-winning program that developed and implemented a caregiver support model through the ServiceLink Resource Center Network.
+Transitions in Caregiving was a grant project that changed how caregiver services were provided.
+This was a national, award-winning program that developed and implemented a caregiver support model through the ServiceLink Resource Center Network.
 This program has now become an integral part of ServiceLink's operations.
-The final grant evaluation is available here.
+View the final grant evaluation.

 Community Living Guide